Regularized autoregressive modeling and its application to audio signal reconstruction: Augmenting the autoregressive model

 We define the regularized autoregressive model using an optimization formulation as follows:

-where we assume $\lcoef, \lsig \geq 0$, and $\fcoef, \fsig$ are (preferably) convex lower semicontinuous functions, \edt{where the subscripts indicate the connection to the coefficients or the signal}.
+where we assume $\lcoef, \lsig \geq 0$, and $\fcoef, \fsig$ are (preferably) convex lower semicontinuous functions, where the subscripts indicate the connection to the coefficients or the signal.
 The idea behind \eqref{eq:AAR} is that the AR nature of the signal is preserved by minimizing the residual error as in \eqref{eq:AR} but, at the same time, possible priors on the AR coefficients $\a$ and the signal $\x$ are incorporated via the functions $\fcoef$ and $\fsig$, respectively.

-The audio inpainting task corresponds to problem \eqref{eq:AAR} with $\fcoef = 0$, and $\fsig$ being the indicator function of the set $\setinp$ of feasible signals; see also \eqref{eq:Inpainting.problem}.
-In such a situation, the hard constraints $\Mr\x = \Mr\y$ can be directly incorporated in the noise-minimization term, which is more effective compared to working directly with \eqref{eq:AAR} in practice \cite{javevr86}.
+The audio inpainting task, \edt{as originally presented in \cite{javevr86},} corresponds to problem \eqref{eq:AAR} with $\fcoef = 0$ and $\fsig$ being the indicator function of the set $\setinp$ of feasible signals; see also~\eqref{eq:Inpainting.problem}.
+In such a situation, the hard constraints $\Mr\x = \Mr\y$ can be directly incorporated in the noise-minimization term \edt{ using a complementary matrix $\Mm$ selecting the missing samples: Decomposing $\e(\a,\x) = \A\x = \A\transp{\Mr}\Mr\x + \A\transp{\Mm}\Mm\x$, we arrive at

+where we substituted $\Mr\y$ for $\Mr\x$, expressing the hard constraint.
+Given $\a$, this task represents a least-squares problem with $\Mm\x$ being the variables, which can be solved more efficiently compared with working directly with \eqref{eq:AAR}. }

 A~similar model is the HOSpLP framework for audio inpainting \cite{Dufera2018:HOSpLP}, where the coefficient estimation is regularized solely by $\fcoef(\a) = \norm{\a}_1$, or even by a non-convex sparsity penalty \cite{Dufera2019:HOSpLP}.
 In contrast to~\eqref{eq:AAR}, HOSpLP further allows utilizing a different norm for the residual $\e$, which is assumed to be more suitable, e.g., to model voiced speech (in such a~case, the source in the source--filter model is a pulse train rather than white noise).

-Another reason for the AR model regularization may be numerical stability. \edt{We observed} that without a~regularization of the AR coefficients, the overall objective function and SNR may improve in the course of iterations, but the AR coefficients themselves may grow disproportionately (for example, a~difference of the order of $10^4$ compared with the ground-truth signal AR coefficients can appear).
-Using the parameter $\lcoef>0$, this numerically undesirable behavior can be controlled.
+Another reason for the AR model regularization may be numerical stability.
+We observed that without a~regularization of the AR coefficients, the overall objective function and SNR may improve in the course of iterations, but the AR coefficients themselves may grow disproportionately (for example, a~difference in the order of $10^4$ compared with the ground-truth signal AR coefficients can appear). \edt{ An extreme case we observed was a~failure of the AR model estimation for rare combinations of signals and high model orders.
+In these cases, the estimation failed due to inversion of a~badly conditioned matrix.} Using the parameter $\lcoef>0$, this numerically undesirable behavior can be controlled.